 1897 – 1903

-The newspaper’s logo font mirrored the well-known New York publication – The New York Times.
-However, unlike the foreign media, The Japan Times incorporated a graphic element in its emblem – the image of Mount Fujiyama.
-The highest peak is located near Tokyo, where the newspaper is published and is a business card of the country.
+The newspaper’s logo font mirrored the well-known New York publication, The New York Times.
+However, unlike foreign media, The Japan Times incorporated a graphic element into its emblem: the image of Mount Fuji.
+The highest peak is located near Tokyo, where the newspaper is published, and is a business card of the country.
 Therefore, even for those who do not know English, one look at the publication’s logo is enough to understand that it refers to Japan.

 1903 – 1920s

 By the end of the 19th century, Motosada Zumoto, the newspaper’s founder, had become the country’s prime minister’s secretary and could no longer work on the publication.
-Therefore, he invited a native Japanese who had studied and lived in the US to return and head the paper.
+Therefore, he invited a native Japanese who had studied and lived in the US to return and serve as the paper’s head.

-Under the new owner, the visual identity became closer to the usual logos of daily publications—the name in large letters.
+Under the new owner, the visual identity became closer to the usual logos of daily publications, with the name in large letters.
 The inscription’s font is Old English to highlight the newspaper’s main feature: the foreign language.

 1920s – 1933

-In 1918, the Times absorbed its competitor, the Japan Mail, which an English editor ran.
+In 1918, the Times absorbed its competitor, the Japan Mail, which was edited by an Englishman.
 The names of the two publications were combined, leading to a logo update.
-The emblem letters became thicker to show the merger, and under The Japan Times, they added Mail in small letters.
+The emblem letters became thicker to indicate the merger, and under The Japan Times, they added “Mail” in small letters.

 1933 – 1940

-In 1933, the Japanese government finally managed to take control of the newspaper.
+In 1933, the Japanese government finally took control of the newspaper.
 Hitoshi Ashida, a protégé of the Japanese Ministry of Foreign Affairs, was appointed chief editor.
 The appointment immediately reflected on the logo’s style.
-The inscription received a more modern font with clear capital letters.
+The inscription was set in a more modern font with clear capital letters.
 The resemblance of the font to hieroglyphics and the intricate symbolism faded away.

 1940 – 1943